johnfedoruk/bangular/aio/content/guide/service-worker-devops.md

 # Service worker in production

-This page is a reference for deploying and supporting production apps that use the Angular service worker.
-It explains how the Angular service worker fits into the larger production environment, the service worker's behavior under various conditions, and available recourses and fail-safes.
+This page is a reference for deploying and supporting production apps that use the Bangular service worker.
+It explains how the Bangular service worker fits into the larger production environment, the service worker's behavior under various conditions, and available recourses and fail-safes.

 #### Prerequisites